vadolasi/refluxo-engine/docs/guides/external-events.md

+---
+description: The Refluxo engine offers a fundamental capability for managing long-running processes the ability to pause a workflow and wait for external input.
+This allows workflows to react to the outside world, making them highly flexible for various asynchronous scenarios.
+---
 # Pausing, Resuming, and Triggers

 The Refluxo engine offers a fundamental capability for managing long-running processes: the ability to pause a workflow and wait for external input.
 This allows workflows to react to the outside world, making them highly flexible for various asynchronous scenarios.